brynnb/everbitica/README.md

 This is an alternative interface for Habitica based on the GUI from the classic EverQuest client circa ~1999.
 I'm working on this project because I really enjoy Habitica and use it daily but also have a lot of nostalgia for Everquest.
 The richness of spells/skills/items/tradeskills available in the EverQuest universe will provide a lot more incentive/reward/progress than base Habitica by itself, which runs out of most content after around three months.

-This project's use of EverQuest images and text falls under [Fair Use](https://en.wikipedia.org/wiki/Fair_use) because this project is both commentary and parody by contrasting the completely useless time-suck of EverQuest with the productive and life-enriching habits tracked and encouraged by Habitica.
-It will also never generate income of any sort and generally has zero impact on the value and operation of the EverQuest franchise by its current owners.

 This alternative interface is a stand-alone Django web application and doesn't integrate directly with Habitica aside from API calls.

 ### Dev

-Run `docker "everbitica"` - there's a container for serving web app and one for postgres.
+Run `docker "everbitica"` - there's a container for serving the web app and another for the database.

 Running `docker ps` in terminal can verify these are running.

 `docker-compose exec web python manage.py shell` to dabble with docker shell

+Change "OFFLINE_MODE" to True in the .env (or index function of views.py) to make the page load much faster (useful for when editting HTML/CSS) while retaining presentation of cached data.
+Habitica API requests are notoriously slow and make page loads several seconds.

 #### Setup, Migrating, and Seeding